 Drooping leaves can be recovered since they are still attached to your plant and have a chance to recover.
-Cutting them off won’t kill your plant but it should not be done before you tried to remedy the cause such as underwatering.
+Cutting them off won’t kill your plant, but it should not be done before you try to remedy the cause, such as underwatering.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.